mieubrisse/personal-writing/the-goal-is-unique-work/post.md

 My conclusion: technology is the embodiment of efficiency.
 Less input = more output.

-Meaning, my thoughts more clearly transform into reality.
+Meaning, technology makes thoughts more clearly transform into reality.

 I used to stockpile videogame ideas as a kid.
 I wanted to touch them, so I learned to code.